parksoy/Soyoung_Udacity_ND_DeepReinforcementLearning/p1_navigation/Report.md

 In order to improve the agent's performance (less number of episodes to be explored to achieve the same score of 13 or more), the following ideas are considered:

-(1) The more complex network other than three linear neural networks can be considered.
+(1) The more complex network other than linear neural networks of 64 units in the first and second hidden layers can be considered.
+For example, if 128 units are used in the first layer to capture more links between states and action, would it make the learning faster?
-##TO DO:
-For example,

 (2) The hyperparameters other than number of units in each layer can be varied.
-For example,
+For example, since navigation time between bananas is pretty short, I need to eat yellow banana as quickly as when available at sight before advancing to unwanted place.
+If I give more discount on the future rewards by lowering GAMMA from 0.99, would it learn faster?